CVE-2026-6988: Buffer Overflow in Tenda HG10

 Technical Summary

-This vulnerability affects the Tenda HG10 device firmware version HG7_HG9_HG10re_300001138_en_xpon.
-The issue is a buffer overflow in the formRoute function of the /boaform/formRouting component in the Boa Service.
-The vulnerability arises from improper handling of the nextHop argument, allowing remote attackers to cause a buffer overflow.
-The CVSS 4.0 base score is 8.7, indicating high severity with network attack vector, low attack complexity, no privileges or user interaction required, and high impact on confidentiality, integrity, and availability.
-An exploit has been published, but there is no vendor-provided patch or official remediation information available.
+This vulnerability involves a buffer overflow in the formRoute function within the Boa Service component of Tenda HG10 devices running the specified firmware version.
+The issue arises from improper validation or handling of the nextHop argument, enabling remote attackers to trigger a buffer overflow condition.
+The vulnerability has a CVSS 4.0 base score of 8.7, indicating high severity with network attack vector, low attack complexity, no privileges or user interaction required, and high impact on confidentiality, integrity, and availability.
+Although exploit code is publicly available, there is no indication of active exploitation in the wild.
+No patch or official remediation level has been published by the vendor as of the data provided.

 Potential Impact